Genomon-Project/paplot-doc/howto_signature.rst

 ========================
-signature グラフ |new|
+signature graph |new|
 ========================

-signature グラフでは検出したmutation についてsignatureとその集積を積み上げグラフで表示します。
+In the signature graph, signature and its accumulation are displayed in a stacked graph on the detected mutation.

 :signature:
-  signatureを表示します。
+  Display signature.

-:積み上げグラフ:
+:Stacked graph:
-  サンプルごとmutationについて、signatureの割合を表示します。
+  For each sample, the ratio of signature is displayed for mutation.

 .. image:: image/sig_dummy.PNG
   :scale: 100%

-また、積み上げグラフの下のリストボックスにより表示モードを切り替えることができます。
+In addition, you can switch the display mode by the list box below the stacked graph.

 :view mode:
   - rate ...
-100%表示します。
+The percentage (%) of signature when the number of mutations is set to 1.
-  - integral ... 実際のmutation数に対する割合を表示します。
+  - integral ...
+It shows the ratio to the actual number of mutation.

 :sort by:
-  - sampleID ... サンプルID順
+  - sampleID ...
+Sort by sample ID
-  - mutation count ... mutation数の降順
+  - mutation count ...
+Descending order of mutations

-  view modeがintegralの場合のみ、ソート方法を選択できます。
+  Only when view mode is integral, you can select the sorting method.

-view mode 「integral」, sort by 「mutation count」の表示例
+Display example when view mode is "integral" and sort by "mutation count".

 .. image:: image/sig_operation1.PNG
   :scale: 100%

-pmsignatureについても同様です。
+The same is true for pmsignature.

 .. image:: image/pmsig_dummy.PNG
   :scale: 100%